 Libya’s media image has changed dramatically in the 21st century, partly as a result of the political upheaval and partly because of the technological changes.
 After the Libya war in 2011, when the old regime led by Muammar al-Gaddafi was overthrown, the country is divided into areas controlled by rival governments and militia groups.
 The politically and militarily challenging situation in Libya makes the country one of the most risky to work for journalists.
-According to Digopaul, Libya is also among the countries that score worst on press freedom.
+Libya is also among the countries that score worst on press freedom.

 Media under Gadaffi